Turaev-Viro invariants and cabling operations

 \subsection{Reshetikhin--Turaev TQFT}

 In this subsection, we outline relevant properties of the Reshetikhin--Turaev $SO_3$-TQFTs, which were defined by Reshetikhin and Turaev in \cite{ReshetikhinTuraev1991}.
+Let $\mathfrak{Cob}$ be the category of $(2+1)$-dimensional cobordisms and $Vect(\mathbb{C})$ be the category of $\mathbb{C}$-vector spaces.
 For an odd integer $r\geq 3$ and primitive $2r$-th root of unity $A$, one associates a $(2+1)$-dimensional TQFT $RT_r:\mathfrak{Cob} \rightarrow Vect(\mathbb{C})$.
 Blanchet, Habegger, Masbaum, and Vogel \cite{BHMVKauffman} gave a skein-theoretic framework for this $SO_3$-TQFT, and its main properties are the following:

 \begin{enumerate}[1)] \item For a closed oriented surface $\Sigma$, $RT_r(\Sigma)$ is a finite dimensional vector space over $\mathbb{C}$ with the natural Hermitian form.
 For a disjoint union $\Sigma \sqcup \Sigma'$, we have $RT_r(\Sigma \sqcup \Sigma') = RT_r(\Sigma) \otimes RT_r(\Sigma')$. \item For an oriented closed 3-manifold $M$, $RT_r(M) \in \mathbb{C}$ is a topological invariant. \item For an oriented compact 3-manifold $M$ with boundary $\partial M$, $RT_r(M)\in RT_r(\partial M)$ is a vector. \item For a cobordism $(M,\Sigma_1, \Sigma_2)$, $RT_r(M): RT_r(\Sigma_1) \rightarrow RT_r(\Sigma_2)$ is a linear map. \end{enumerate}